-Tech luminaries team up on $27M AI ethics fund
+Tech luminaries team up on US$27M AI ethics fund

 Hoffman, a former executive at PayPal, has shown quite the interest in developing AI in the public interest and has also provided backing to OpenAI, a research organization aimed at helping create AI that is as safe as possible.

 The fund will work with educational institutions, including the Berkman Klein Center for Internet and Society at Harvard University and the MIT Media Lab.
-The fund has US $27 million to spend at this point, and more investors are expected to join in.
+The fund has US$27 million to spend at this point, and more investors are expected to join in.

 Join the CIO Australia group on LinkedIn.
 The group is open to CIOs, IT Directors, COOs, CTOs and senior IT managers.